-2. CONFLICTS OF INTEREST AND TRANSACTIONS WITH RELATED PARTIES a.
-From the commencement of the Exchange through June 30, 1995, the Company (i) sold or disposed of an aggregate of 131 properties of the Predecessor Partnerships for an aggregate amount of approximately \$66,175,000 net of associated indebtedness which encumbered such properties at the consummation of the Exchange and (ii) refinanced 25 Predecessor Partnerships' properties with an aggregate appraised value, net of the amount of the refinanced debt, of approximately \$44,431,000 for a sum total of approximately \$110,606,000.
-Aggregate appraised values attributable to such properties for purposes of the Exchange were approximately \$101,652,000.
+- a.
+From the commencement of the Exchange through September 30, 1995, the Company (i) sold or disposed of an aggregate of 133 properties of the Predecessor Partnerships for an aggregate amount of approximately \$66,420,000 net of associated indebtedness which encumbered such properties at the consummation of the Exchange and (ii) refinanced 25 Predecessor Partnerships' properties with an aggregate appraised value, net of the amount of the refinanced debt, of approximately \$44,431,000 for a sum total of approximately \$110,851,000.
+Aggregate appraised values attributable to such properties for purposes of the Exchange were approximately \$102,582,000.
 Sixteen acquisitions have been made since the commencement of the Exchange, including two joint ventures entered into in 1994 to develop two apartment complexes, for an aggregate investment of approximately \$56,000,000.
-Reinvestment incentive fees of approximately \$354,000 have previously been paid to the General Partner, and approximately \$110,000 are payable to the General Partner for the 1994 acquisitions (two joint venture investments) upon completion of the projects (see note 5).
+Reinvestment incentive fees of approximately \$354,000 have previously been paid to the General Partner, and approximately \$110,000 are payable to the General Partner for the 1994 acquisitions (two joint venture investments) upon completion of the projects (see note 6).
 One property has been acquired in 1995.
 A reinvestment incentive fee of approximately \$15,000 may be payable to the General Partner with respect to this property.
-The General Partner will be entitled to receive this fee plus similar fees with respect to other properties acquired during the remainder of 1995 provided that the subordination requirements that are presently being met, are met as of December 31, 1995 (see note 5).

-b.
-The Company and certain affiliates entered into an agreement with the third-party landlord of its leased executive office space.
-The agreement provides for the Company and these affiliates to relocate their offices to an adjacent building also owned by the landlord.

-Subject to certain conditions, it is anticipated that the Company will enter into a lease, expiring in 2001, for approximately 8,000 square feet of office space, at an annual rental of \$153,000.
-The Company anticipates subletting a portion of such space to certain affiliates subject to approval by the Audit Committee.

-The current lease, which will be terminated, also expires in 2001, and provides for approximately 6,900 square feet at an annual rental of \$155,000.
+The General Partner will be entitled to receive this fee plus similar fees with respect to other properties acquired during the remainder of 1995 provided that the subordination requirements that are presently being met, are met as of December 31, 1995 (see note 6). - b.
+The Company and certain affiliates of its General Partner entered into an agreement with the third-party landlord of its leased executive office space.
+The agreement provided for the Company and these affiliates to relocate their offices to an adjacent building also owned by the landlord which relocation occurred in September 1995.
+In accordance with the agreement, the Company entered into a lease, expiring in 2001, for 7,920 square feet of office space, at an annual rental of approximately \$153,000.
+The Company has sublet to certain affiliates 3,205 square feet at an annual rental of approximately \$62,000, resulting in a net annual rental of approximately \$91,000.
+The prior lease, which was terminated, provided for approximately 6,900 square feet at an annual rental of \$155,000.